-A summary of each committee's composition and role is set out in the following table.
+A summary of each committee's composition and role as at 30 June 2024 is set out in the following table.

+Committee

+Corporate Governance and Nomination Committee

+The Committee's Charter, including its responsibilities, can be found at: csl.com/-/media/shared/ documents/board-docs/ corporate-governance-andnomination-committeecharter.pdf

+Members

+Ms Carolyn Hewson (Chair) Dr Brian McNamee Dr Megan Clark Professor Andrew Cuthbertson Ms Alison Watkins

+Composition

+- At least three independent nonexecutive directors. - An independent Chair.

+Role

+The role of the Corporate Governance and Nomination Committee is to develop and recommend corporate governance principles to the Board and to assist the Board in fulfilling its responsibilities relating to the size and composition of the Board, reviewing Board performance and Board and CEO succession planning.

+Audit and Risk Management Committee

+The Committee's Charter, including its responsibilities, can be found at:

+csl.com/-/media/shared/ documents/board-docs/armccharter.pdf

-Committee Members Composition Role Corporate Governance and Nomination Committee The Committee's Charter, including its responsibilities, can be found at: https://www.csl.com/-/media/ shared/documents/board-docs/ corporate-governance-and- nomination-committee- charter.pdf Ms Carolyn Hewson (Chair) Dr Brian McNamee Mr Bruce Brook Dr Megan Clark Professor Andrew Cuthbertson At least three independent non- executive directors.
-An independent Chair.
-The role of the CGNC is to develop and recommend corporate governance principles to the Board and to assist the Board in fulfilling its responsibilities relating to the size and composition of the Board, reviewing Board performance and Board and CEO succession planning.
-Audit and Risk Management Committee The Committee's Charter, including its responsibilities, can be found at: https://www.csl.com/-/media/ shared/documents/board-docs/ armc-charter.pdf Mr Bruce Brook (Chair) Ms Marie McDonald Ms Carolyn Hewson Ms Alison Watkins At least three, and not more than five, non- executive directors, all of whom must be independent (as determined by the Board).
-At least one member should have financial expertise.
-An independent Chair who is not Chair of the Board.
-The role of the ARMC is to assist and advise the Board in discharging its responsibilities in relation to the following: (a) oversight of the integrity and quality of interim and annual financial reporting and disclosures; (b) identification and management of key risks, including financial risks and regulatory risks; (c) oversight of compliance with relevant laws, regulations, standards, and codes; (d) oversight of the adequacy of the internal control framework; and (e) oversight of CSL's global quality, health, safety and
+Ms Alison Watkins (Chair) Ms Marie McDonald Ms Carolyn Hewson Ms Samantha Lewis

+- At least three, and not more than five non-executive directors, all of whom must be independent (as determined by the Board). - At least one member should have financial expertise. - An independent Chair who is not Chair of the Board.

+The role of the ARMC is to assist and advise the Board in discharging its responsibilities in relation to the following:

+- oversight of the integrity and quality of interim and annual financial reporting and disclosures; - identification and management of key risks, including financial risks and regulatory risks; - oversight of compliance with relevant laws, regulations, standards, and codes; - oversight of the adequacy of the internal control framework; and - oversight of CSL's global quality, health, safety and environmental performance.

-Operation of the Board and its Committees
+On 11 October 2023, Mr Bruce Brook retired as a non-executive director, the Chair of the Audit and Risk Management Committee and a member of the Corporate Governance and Nomination Committee.

-Committee Members Composition Role Human Resources and Remuneration Committee The Committee's Charter, including its responsibilities, can be found at: https://www.csl.com/-/media/ shared/documents/board-docs/ hrrc-charter.pdf Dr Megan Clark (Chair) Ms Marie McDonald Ms Carolyn Hewson Ms Alison Watkins At least three non- executive directors.
+Committee Members Composition Role Human Resources and Remuneration Committee The Committee's Charter, including its responsibilities, can be found at: csl.com/-/media/shared/documents/board-docs/hrrc-charter.pdf Dr Megan Clark (Chair) Ms Marie McDonald Ms Carolyn Hewson Ms Alison Watkins At least three non-executive directors.
 A majority of members will be independent (as determined by the Board).
 Chaired by an independent director.
-The role of the HRRC is to assist the Board in fulfilling its oversight responsibilities to shareholders in respect of the CSL Group's remuneration policies and practices, executive management succession planning and diversity initiatives.
-Innovation and Development Committee The Committee's Charter, including its responsibilities, can be found at: https://www.csl.com/-/media/ shared/documents/board-docs/ idc-charter.pdf Professor Andrew Cuthbertson (Chair) Dr Brian McNamee Dr Megan Clark Professor Duncan Maskell At least three members, being at least two independent non- executive directors and the MD & CEO.
-Chaired by a member of the Innovation and Development Committee.
-The role of the IDC is to assist and advise the Board in discharging its responsibilities in relation to its oversight of the Company's strategy related to research, product development programs and technical capabilities, which includes potential acquisitions, partnerships or joint ventures.
+The role of the Human Resources and Remuneration Committee is to assist the Board in fulfilling its oversight responsibilities to shareholders in respect of the CSL Group's remuneration policies and practices, executive management succession planning and diversity initiatives.
+Innovation and Development Committee The Committee's Charter, including its responsibilities, can be found at: csl.com/-/media/shared/ documents/board-docs /idc-charter.pdf Professor Andrew Cuthbertson (Chair) Dr Brian McNamee Dr Megan Clark Professor Duncan Maskell At least three members, being at least two independent non-executive directors and the MD & CEO.
+The role of the Innovation and Development Committee is to assist and advise the Board in discharging its responsibilities in relation to its oversight of the Company's strategy related to research, product development programs and technical capabilities, which includes potential acquisitions, partnerships or joint ventures.
 The IDC also has oversight of R&D project risk and patient safety risk.

-2.2 Remuneration of Directors and Senior Executives
+2.2 Remuneration of Directors & Senior Executives